 Free Birmingham and the West Midlands

-Birmingham is the second largest city in the United Kingdom, the hub of the West Midlands region, and has multiple amazing attractions for a day out such as Dudley Zoological Gardens, Drayton Manor Theme Park, Cadbury World, National Sea Life Centre Birmingham and more.
+Birmingham is the second largest city in the United Kingdom, the hub of the West Midlands region.
+Birmingham and the West Midlands has multiple amazing attractions for a day out such as Dudley Zoological Gardens, Drayton Manor Theme Park, Cadbury World, National Sea Life Centre Birmingham and more.
 However, if you are feeling like a day with the children but don’t wish to spend money on an entry ticket, there are a surprising number of fun, interesting and inspiring places to go and explore from Industrial Revolution-era landmarks to canals, links to J.R.R Tolkien and further out of town plenty of things to do where there is no ticket price or admission charge.

 Located within the Grade II listed Aston Webb Building, which retains the original Edwardian features, the Lapworth Museum of Geology dates back to 1880, and is one of the oldest specialist geological museums in the UK.
 It’s 2016 re-development has transformed it with state-of-the-art galleries and a range of innovative and interactive exhibits from dinosaurs to rocks and fossils, volcanoes and earthquakes.